 Premenstrual syndrome (PMS) is a condition that affects many women during their menstrual cycle.
 It can cause a variety of physical and emotional symptoms, including bloating, fatigue, irritability, and mood swings.
 While these options will not cure PMS, there are a number of self-care strategies that can help to alleviate symptoms and improve overall well-being.

-1. Exercise
+1. Can Exercise Improve PMS?

 I know this seems counterintuitive because most people don't feel like exercising when they have PMS symptoms but hear me out.
 The exercise doesn't have to occur during PMS to reduce symptoms necessarily.
 People who exercise 3 times a week can reduce the pain they experience during the premenstrual phase of their periods.
 In one study, yoga worked a little better than aerobic exercise but both worked.
 A drop in pain was observed after only one month of exercising 3 times per week for 40 minutes each time.